somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 Figure sizes can be customized by adding an optional second parameter:
 ![Caption for example figure.](figure.png){ width=20% ] -->

+# Related research and software

+To the best of knowledge, we are not aware of other software packages or tool with a similar purpose.
+The application of the `NLSIG` to modelling the COVID-19 pandemic won the best paper at the *2nd African Symposium on Big Data, Analytics and Machine Intelligence and 6th TYAN International Thematic Workshop, December 3-4, 2020*.

 # Acknowledgements